 Across all industries, slips, trips and falls in the workplace are the most common causes of disability to American workers.
 Twenty to thirty percent of slip and fall accidents cause moderate to severe injuries, like head injuries and concussions, broken bones, and spinal cord injuries.

 Slip and fall injuries often happen when debris, machine lubricant, or other fluids are spilled on the floor.
 Slip and falls can lead to serious injuries, but most often result in bad bruising, sprained muscles, or torn ligaments.

 Slip and falls are often to blame for work-related knee and ankle injuries that happen to workers in jobs that keep them on their feet, like nurses and wait staff.

 The Occupational Safety and Health Administration (OSHA) requires employers to follow specific safety guidelines.
 These can include designating specific workers whose duties include keeping floors clear of spills and debris.

 Traffic accidents happen every day, and a significant number of those are work-related car accidents.

 The National Institute for Occupational Safety and Health (NIOSH) reports that traffic accidents are the leading cause of work-related deaths in the United States.

-Workers who drive as part of their job, like delivery drivers, or workers who are performing duties at the request or on behalf of their employer, like taking a package to the post office, should be covered by workers’ compensation.
+Workers who drive as part of their job, like delivery drivers, or who are performing duties on behalf of their employer, like taking a package to the post office, should be covered by workers’ compensation.

-In addition to workers’ comp, your employer’s liability insurance carrier should step in to defend and protect you against any damage claims made by occupants from the other vehicle.
+In addition to workers’ comp, your employer’s liability insurance carrier should step in to defend you against any damage claims made by occupants from the other vehicle.